Richard Grand Legal Writing Competition

 Question: Who will see my entry?
 May I request that it be kept confidential?
 May I share it after the competition?

 Answer: Professors Salmon and Dysart will read all entries and choose the top four entries to send to the outside judges.
 Portions of the winning entries will be read at the awards ceremony, and with the author’s permission, full entries may be shared with law-school faculty, staff, and students.
-The law school will not publish any entries either in print or electronically.
-After the competition, however, you are welcome to submit your entry to a publication of your choosing or otherwise share it with a wider audience.
+The law school will, with permission, also place the top four entries in the library archives.